Local Variables and Scope

 Multiple declarations with structs

-let can also introduce more than one local at a time when destructuring (or matching against) a struct.
+let can also introduce more than one local variables at a time when destructuring (or matching against) a struct.
 In this form, the let creates a set of local variables that are initialized to the values of the fields from a struct.
 The syntax looks like this:

 public struct T { f1: u64, f2: u64 }